wmorgan/dcos-docs/1.7/administration/storage/mount-disk-resources.md

 Disk Mount Resources are primarily for stateful services like Kafka and Cassandra which can benefit from having dedicated storage available throughout the cluster.
 Any service that utilizes a Disk Mount Resource hs exclusive access to the reserved resource.
 However, it is still important to consider the performance and reliability requirements for the service.
 The performance of a Disk Mount Resource is based on the characteristic of the underlying storage and DC/OS does not provide any data replication services.
 Consider the following:

-* Use Disk Mount Resources with stateful services which have strict storage requirements.
+* Use Disk Mount Resources with stateful services that have strict storage requirements.
-* Carefully consider the filesystem type, storage media (network attached, SSD, etc.) and volume characteristics (RAID levels, sizing, etc.) based on the storage needs and requirements of the stateful service.
+* Carefully consider the filesystem type, storage media (network attached, SSD, etc.), and volume characteristics (RAID levels, sizing, etc.) based on the storage needs and requirements of the stateful service.
-* Label Mesos agents using a Mesos Attribute which reflects the characteristics of the agent's Disk Mounts, e.g. IOPS200, RAID1, etc.
+* Label Mesos agents using a Mesos attribute that reflects the characteristics of the agent's Disk Mounts, e.g. IOPS200, RAID1, etc.
 * Associate stateful services with storage Agents using Mesos Attribute constraints.
-* Consider isolating demanding storage services to dedicated storage Agents, since the filesystem page cache is a host level shared resource.
+* Consider isolating demanding storage services to dedicated storage agents, since the filesystem page cache is a host-level shared resource.
 * Ensure all services using Disk Mount Resources are designed handle the permanent loss of one or more Disk Mount Resources.
-Services are still responsible to manage data replication and retention, graceful recovery from failed Agents, and backups of critical service state.
+Services are still responsible for managing data replication and retention, graceful recovery from failed agents, and backups of critical service state.

 [1]: http://mesos.apache.org/documentation/latest/multiple-disk/
 [2]: http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AmazonEBS.html